osiam/connector4java/docs/login-and-getting-an-access-token.md

     <YOUR_REDIRECT_URI>?error=access_denied&error_description=User+denied+access

-* Send the auth code to the auth server in order to get the access token
+* Send the auth code to OSIAM in order to get the access token

     AccessToken accessToken = oConnector.retrieveAccessToken(<AUTHENTICATION_CODE>);